More than 150 single-family homes are planned for the city of Apopka as part of a new community called Bridle Path.

 The once sparsely developed region is roughly halfway between the downtowns of Apopka and Mount Dora.

 The Apopka City Commission voted unanimously on Mar.
-6 to approve the final development plan and plat for Bridal Path.
-The project is located at 5526 Plymouth Sorrento Rd., just east of SR 429.
+6 to approve the final development plan and plat for Bridle Path.
+The project is located at 5526 Plymouth Sorrento Rd., just east of S.R.
+429.

-A site plan for Bridal Path shows a mix of 50- and 55-foot lots.
+A site plan for Bridle Path shows a mix of 50- and 55-foot lots.
 Amenities include a pool and cabana.

 BurnBrae specializes in opportunistic land, residential and commercial investment deals in the Mid-Atlantic region.
 The company has completed or is in the developing phases of more than 1,000 residential lots.
 According to its website it has $150 million in equity under management.

-Taking into account its investment strategies, the firm will likely sell off Bridal Path property to a homebuilder.
+Taking into account its investment strategies, the firm will likely sell the Bridle Path property to a homebuilder.

 "Trevor Hall of Colliers International pointed us to the site and showed us there was an opportunity," Thometz said, underlining the opening of the Kelly Park Road interchange.